The Challenger Disaster

 - Vic hired Ed Epstein, who still resides locally, to etch the image on the memorial which includes two slabs of granite, one light ‘Barre Gray’ from a local quarry and the other ‘India Dark’ which was imported.

 - The City raised money to design and plant a small park surrounding the memorial which is now long gone.

 - The National Life Group donated the land where it now sits and took excellent care of it.

 - A well-attended dedication was held in the fall of 1986 which included local school children and teachers.
 Many Front Porch Forum readers remember the hot day and even a few kids fainting.

 From the beginning our Commission intended that no taxpayer funds be involved in this project, particularly when so many are financially stressed by COVID.
 To our tremendous appreciation, the National Life Group offered, unsolicited, to cover all the costs.
 Several Front Porch Forum readers have also offered financial aid.
 Our City Counselor, Conor Casey, offered to help with any snags.

-The plan is to move it this July when the ground is solid enough for heavy equipment, so as not to disturb an underground culvert next to the memorial.
+The plan is to move it when the ground is solid enough for heavy equipment, so as not to disturb an underground culvert next to the memorial.

 - Restoration of Maya Lin Sculptures in Istanbul

 - Sculpture Restoration in London

 - Bronze Conservation in Athens